keivanipchihagh/machinelearning-roadmap/README.md

 ## SQL is your friend
 > A SQL query goes into a bar, walks up to two tables and asks: "Mind if I join you?"

-The choice of SQL engine you'd like to use doesn't really matter (since they all use SQL).
-You can use [postgresql](https://www.postgresql.org/), [mysql](https://www.mysql.com/), [SQL-Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads), [SQLite](https://www.sqlite.org/index.html) and many more.
-However, there are some minor differences between them -especially when you move to the advanced topics-, but it's nothing serious to worry about.

 - [Basics](https://www.sqlcourse.com/beginner-course/): Select, Create, Insert, Update, Delete or Drop
   - [Aliases](https://www.w3schools.com/sql/sql_alias.asp)
   - [Where](https://www.w3schools.com/sql/sql_where.asp) - Conditions